Reception: Jeffers and Sendak

 Please note that Westminster City Council is responsible for co-ordinating the allocation of school places in the borough and offer detailed information about the application process for Reception places.

-In Maths we will be making number necklaces by ordering numbers to 20, measuring shoes and scarves with multilink and looking at and recreating patterns.
 Music and ICT with Mr Carden and Spanish with Miss Penelope also continue this term.
+PE is still on Mondays.

 Thank you for all your support.
 It really makes a difference when children are regularly having opportunities for further practice at home.
 Please keep reading, using your phonics cards and learning the high frequency words we have sent home.